Thursday, May 11, 2023, at 7:30pm Eastern / 4:30pm Pacific

 The saga of the Morgenthaus has lain half hidden in the shadows for too long.
-At heart a family history, Morgenthau is also an American epic, as sprawling and surprising as the country itself.
+At heart a family history, Andrew Meier’s critically acclaimed multi-generational Morgenthau (Random House, 2022) is also an American epic, as sprawling and surprising as the country itself.